angular/angular-ja/adev-ja/src/content/guide/forms/signals/migration.md

 - Complex asynchronous logic.
 - Intricate RxJS operators that are not yet ported.
-- Integration with legacy third-party libraries.
+- Integration with existing third-party libraries.

 ### Integrating a `FormControl` into a signal form